-Founder Elizabeth Brunner was interviewed by FEMCITY® to talk about her inspiration for starting StereoType with the goal to challenge and change stereotypes that no longer serve us, as parents and as individuals.
+Our Founder Elizabeth Brunner was interviewed by FEMCITY® to talk about her inspiration for starting StereoType with the goal to challenge and change stereotypes that no longer serve us, as parents and as individuals.

 The StereoType is not just about designing and selling clothing, my mission is to inspire people to move beyond a barrier that doesn't really exist and to be themselves.
 That’s what my kids taught and continue to teach me about fashion and dressing beyond gender norms and I want to pass the lesson and that freedom along to others.
 I’m excited to share this evolving idea and inspire other parents to empower their kids to express themselves truly and authentically through their clothing, and not be afraid of it.
 Kids deserve to have fun, get creative, play and show up authentically as they are through their clothing choices.

+StereoType was inspired by my boy-girl twins and their love for sharing their clothes.
+Watching them dress themselves when they were really young, I was in awe of the way they joyfully broke all the ‘rules’ of gendered clothing, blending their wardrobes together with a sense of style that could only be described as ‘free-for-all.’
+My daughter has always felt most comfortable digging around in the dirt in her dinosaur shorts, while my son gets pure joy from twirling around in skirts and dresses.
+As I watched my kids create their own ‘blended style’ mixing and matching items from each other’s closets, I myself started to unlearn all of the rules of gendered fashion that I collected throughout my life.
 I created StereoType as a way for me to share the joy that my kids have experienced in creating their ‘blended fashion’ with their wardrobes and to advocate for self-expression of all humans, especially the small ones.
 By breaking fashion rules and disregarding the boundaries we put around what boys and girls should wear, we encourage a more playful, creative, expressive sense of self for everyone.

 No, I didn’t.
 I had to talk myself into starting my business in the first place because I was envisioning a totally different life for myself and I knew this brand would take me somewhere completely different.
 StereoType is my calling and after grappling with it for a while I decided that I could no longer ignore the call.
 I’m so glad I did because I'm creating my vision which is fun and exciting!
 It doesn’t mean it’s all easy, but I’m moving beyond what I thought I was capable of and pushing myself beyond those edges.
 Starting a business from scratch is not for the faint of heart but it’s worth every single ounce of effort for me.